mph-/lcapy/doc/expressions.rst

 - `is_dc` returns True if DC signal

+- `is_marginally_stable` returns True if the Laplace transform of the expression has all its poles in the LH plane or on the boundary

 - `is_number` returns True if expression is a number

 - `is_rational_function` returns True if expression is a rational function